Why study with Yellow Path?

 Online learning: pre-recorded lectures, support from teachers and mentors and interaction with peers through the Yellow Path Community Forum.

-In-person: Monthly (Fri-Sun) classes covering clinical skills, point location, the Chinese pulses, sensory development, clinical observations, and supervised treatments (Module 4 only).
+In-person: Monthly (three-day) classes covering clinical skills, point location, the Chinese pulses, sensory development, clinical observations, and supervised treatments (Module 4 only).

 Programme duration and required hours:

 The entire training takes 2 years.
-Each cohort starts in the Autumn and in the Spring (next intake September 2023).
+Each cohort starts in the Autumn or the Spring.
 Modules 1-3 are taught online and in-person and Module 4 is your hands-on clinical training in London.

 The entire programme (4 Modules) consists of a total of 1,305 hours.
 972 hours of compulsory contact time and 333 hours of additional study (which needs to be organised by the student).